mikepqr/real-estate-scrape-eg/README.md

    a couple of dollars will buy you enough Proxybot credits to last for the remainder of your mortgage.

-2. Fork this repository on GitHub
+2. Fork this repository on GitHub and commit a change deleting the file data.csv.

 3. Under Settings > Secrets, configure environment variables containing the URLs of the address on Redfin and Zillow and your Proxybot key: